apify/apify-docs/content/academy/expert_scraping_with_apify/solutions/rotating_proxies.md

 **A:** No, because most websites tie an IP address to a session.
 If you start making requests with cookies used with a different IP address, the website might see it as unusual activity and either block the scraper or automatically log out.

-**Q: Construct a proxy URL that will select proxies only from the US**
+**Q: Construct a proxy URL that will select proxies only from the US.**

 **A:** `http://country-US:<proxy_password>@proxy.apify.com:8000`